kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Static trees

-A tree that does not change / depend on variable data
+A tree that does not change/depend on variable data

 ```jsx
 const static_tree = <h1>Hello</h1>;